Carolin Braun-Rechlin

 Do not let babies sleep alone

 To quickly respond to the child's needs, such as hunger or comfort, it is advisable to rarely let the baby sleep alone in the first months.
-Most babies do not need absolute silence and feel much more comfortable when they hear that they are not alone.
-This also allows for quicker reaction to initial restlessness, which usually ends in waking up.
-Additionally, the sleep position can be checked more quickly, which is also an important aspect for safe sleep.
+Most babies do not need complete silence and feel much more comfortable when they hear that they are not alone.
+This also allows for quicker response to early restlessness, which usually ends in waking up.
+Additionally, the sleeping position can be checked more quickly, which is also an important aspect for safe sleep.

 -

-Many babies prefer the prone position.
-This is understandable and not uncommon, as it gives them a sense of security.
-However, the prone position is also considered particularly risky¹.
-Accordingly, care should be taken to ensure that the supine position is maintained during sleep – especially when the baby sleeps alone.
+Many babies prefer the tummy position.
+This is understandable and not unusual, as it gives them a feeling of safety.
+However, the tummy position is also considered particularly risky¹.
+Therefore, care should be taken to ensure that the back position is maintained during sleep – especially when the baby sleeps alone.

 -

-Do not "shut off" a child while sleeping
+Do not “shut off” the child while sleeping

 If the child falls asleep while out and about, you naturally want to let them sleep.
-A natural instinct is to "shield" the child by hanging a cloth or blanket over the stroller, baby carrier, or car seat.
+A natural instinct is to "shield" the child by hanging a cloth or a blanket over the stroller, baby carrier, or car seat.
 However, this carries the risk of overheating.
 When the child is asleep, they do not notice that they are overheating.
-Additionally, it can lead to CO² rebreathing.
-In this case, the child inhales the air they have already exhaled again and is thus supplied with less oxygen.
+Additionally, it can lead to a build-up of carbon dioxide.
+In this case, the child breathes in the air they have already exhaled, resulting in poorer oxygen supply.

 Expert tip:

-Even adults usually find it more comforting and pleasant when their familiar partner sleeps next to them in bed.
-So why should a baby be put to sleep all alone in its bed?
+Even grown-ups usually find it more calming and pleasant when their familiar partner sleeps beside them in bed.
+So why should a baby be laid to sleep all alone in its bed?

 10 Tips for Safe Baby Sleep